JayO-1/system-design-101/README.md

 </p>
 <br/>

-Apache Spark makes the computation graph fault-tolerant by using different strategies depending on the type of dependency between any two Operators:
+Apache Spark makes the computation graph fault-tolerant by using different strategies on node failure depending on the type of dependency between any two nodes:

 ##### Narrow Dependency

-A narrow dependency is a dependency where all computation stays on one node between two steps of the Spark job.
-The map operation is a good example of a narrow dependency.
+A narrow dependency is a dependency where a node is dependent on only one preceding node in the computation graph.
+That is, data either stays on the same node, or is only sent to one subsequent node.

+The map operation is a good example of a narrow dependency, as it can be performed on the same node where a data partition is stored, or the data can be sent to another node to carry out mapping.

 <p align="center">
   <img src="images/apache spark narrow dependency.png" width=500>